QuocAnhVu/LoL-Champion-Recommender/README.md

 1) Create a virtualenv directory called `env/`.
 Cassiopeia requires python3, so include that.
 I included system-wide packages so that the scipy stack would not have to be recompiled for the virtual environment.

-Ex: `$ virtualenv -p python3 --system-site-packages env`
+`$ virtualenv -p python3 --system-site-packages env`

 2) Install required python packages.
 The packages are specified in `.requirements`.

-Ex: `env/bin/pip install -r .requirements`.
+`env/bin/pip install -r .requirements`

 3) Create `secret_keys.py` from `secret_keys.example.py` and fill in the blanks using your credentials.